Generative Bayesian Optimization: Generative Models as Acquisition Functions: A general recipe for generative Bayesian optimization

-As the prior $\prior$ is usually known, and it can even be set as uninformative $\prior(\location) \propto 1$, we see that learning a generative model to approximate the posterior above is equivalent to learning a probabilistic classifier for the improvement event $\observation \geq \thresh$.
-Moreover, if we only have a probabilistic classifier approximating $p(\observation \geq \thresh|\location)$, we still need to select candidate points via optimization over the classification probabilities landscape, which can be highly non-convex presenting several local optima, recalling that in the usual BO setting we choose $\location_{\iteridx+1}$ as the (global) maximizer of the acquisition function $\af$.
-In contrast, a generative model provides us with a direct way to sample candidates $\location \sim p(\location | \observation \geq \thresh)$ which will by default concentrate at the highest density regions, and consequently highest utility, according to the model.
+The prior $\prior$ is usually known, and it can be set as uninformative $\prior(\location) \propto 1$ or set to encode prior information about the optima.
+We then see that learning a generative model to approximate the posterior above is equivalent to learning a probabilistic classifier for the improvement event $\observation \geq \thresh$, as in \citet{Song2022lfbo}.
+Moreover, if we only have a probabilistic classifier approximating $p(\observation \geq \thresh|\location)$, we still need to select candidate points via optimization over the classification probabilities landscape, which can be highly non-convex presenting several local optima, as in the usual BO setting we choose $\location_{\iteridx+1}$ as the (global) maximizer of the acquisition function $\af$.
+In contrast, a generative model provides us with a direct way to sample candidates $\location \sim p(\location | \observation \geq \thresh)$ which will naturally concentrate in the regions of highest probability density, and therefore highest utility, according to the model.
 Finally, note that this same reasoning can be extended to any other non-negative expected utility function by training the generative model to approximate: